 1. Weight Restrictions in Russia (back to top)

 For those on domestic Russian flights, the limit is 20 kg of checked baggage (44 lbs) and 10 kg of carry on.
 They will charge per kilogram over this limit.
 For those who will be switching planes in Moscow (say, to Irkutsk or Valdivostok), you should buy your domestic and international tickets together - preferably from the same airline.
-If the tickets are unrelated you may be charged for baggage overage.
+If the tickets are unrelated you may be charged for baggage overage as you switch from international to domestic restrictions.
 Most flights originating from Europe are also applicable to this same restriction.

 The train has a theoretical limit of 35 kg, but it is more a question of whether it fits in the compartment.
 Remember that in 2nd class trains, there are three other people with considerable luggage.

 You may want to make a quick list of things you use each day and decide which you can live without.
 Most things are now available in Russia, but if you are brand-conscious, you may want to bring a good stock with you.
+Note that many items, like electronics and clothing will be more expensive in Russia.
 It's also good to have enough necessities that you won’t have to spend for your first week shopping.

-Those interested in shipping themselves extra things: we do not recommend it.
-Shipping to Russia is slow, customs is a nightmare (and recently instituted a four-euro per kilogram charge on personal items sent to Russia), and often you'll find that to-your-door delivery is not available (ever tried to navigate a cargo terminal at an airport?).
+We do not recommend shipping yourself things.
+Shipping to Russia is slow, customs is a nightmare (and there is a four-euro per-kilogram charge on personal items sent to Russia), and often you'll find that to-your-door delivery is not available (ever tried to navigate a cargo terminal at an airport?).
 If you really need to get lots of stuff in with you, contact us to discuss your options.

 2. Electrical Appliances (back to top)